Jump to Recipe

 3. Literally toss everything in the slow cooker and walk away.
 This crockpot pot roast recipe is a toss and go recipe to the core.
 Place it all in the slow cooker and then you have nothing else to do until serving time–aside from enjoying the aroma in the house!

 • potatoes: petite potatoes require no cutting in this crockpot chuck roast.
 Since this recipe is made to be as easy as possible, it’s ideal to use smaller potatoes.
-I typically use white petite potatoes, but red potatoes will work great as well.
+I typically use white petite yukon gold potatoes, but red potatoes will work great as well.

 • carrots: to avoid extra chopping, thick baby carrots are best.
 You can cut full sized carrots into chunks if preferred.
 Make sure you don’t use petite baby carrots as they will cook to fast and then become mushy.